rahatfaruk/fm-product-preview/README.md

 - If image container's height is large but img height is small then, image doesn't stretch to full-height even if we use height-100% to the img.
 To solve this, I wrapped the `img` in a `<figure>` element, set the `img` height to 100% (`h-full`), and controlled its size through the `figure` element.

-- I needed to use different images for small and large screens.
-On small screens, I hide the large image, and on large screens, I show the large image and hide the small one.
+- On small screens, the image and content box stack normally (top to bottom).
+On medium screens and above, I used flexbox and ensured both boxes take equal width using the `md:w-1/2` class, so the image and content-box stays side by side.

 ```html
   <!-- img container -->